Group-Equivariant Diffusion Models for Lattice Field Theory: Toy example in 0D

 which is clearly odd in $\phi$.
 This inspires us to construct a score network which is also $\mathbb{Z}_2$-equivariant such that the diffusion model need not learn this discrete symmetry of the theory, but is endowed with it instead.

-For our score network, we use a simple multilayer perceptron (MLP) with a custom-built antisymmetric sigmoidal activation function, defined in terms of the usual sigmoid function $\sigma(z)$ as
+For our score network, we use a simple multilayer perceptron (MLP)~\cite{almeida2020multilayer} with a custom-built antisymmetric sigmoidal activation function, defined in terms of the usual sigmoid function $\sigma(z)$ as

-The manifest symmetry in the MLP score networks is displayed in Fig.~\ref{fig:0D_learned-score_funcs}.
+The manifest symmetry in the MLP score networks is displayed in figure~\ref{fig:0D_learned-score_funcs}.

 Since the score function must learn to denoise data $\phi_t$ conditioned on time $t$, the score network must also be time-dependent.
 The raw input time would be a scalar $t \in (0, 1)$, but to properly condition a neural network, a more expressive representation is needed.
 In score-based diffusion models, the general practice is to lift $t$ into a higher-dimensional space through a process called \emph{time embedding}.
-Different methods exist for embedding sequential information, for instance, sinusoidal positional encodings \cite{vaswaniAttentionAllYou2017} or Gaussian Fourier projections~\cite{tancikFourierFeaturesLet2020}.
+Different methods exist for embedding sequential information, for instance, sinusoidal positional encodings~\cite{Vaswani2017Attention} or Gaussian Fourier projections~\cite{Tancik2020Fourier}.

 Diffusion time is a continuous variable, of which diffusion models must learn complex time-dependent score functions.
-In light of this, we choose to encode time via Gaussian Fourier embeddings, where random frequencies $f_i$ are chosen from a Gaussian distribution and fixed according to a predefined embedding dimension $d$.
-Then the embedding is built as
+In light of this, we choose to encode time via Gaussian Fourier projections, where random frequencies $f_i$ are chosen from a Gaussian distribution and fixed according to a predefined embedding dimension $d$.
+Then the encoding is built as

 Projecting times into a random, higher-dimensional Fourier basis improves the universal function approximation capacity of the model to learn arbitrary smooth functions of time.
-This method of time embedding in diffusion models is seen to perform better than the geometric progression of frequencies in sinusoidal positional embeddings \cite{karrasElucidatingDesignSpace2022}.
+This method of time embedding in diffusion models has been seen to perform better than the geometric progression of frequencies in sinusoidal positional encodings~\cite{Karras2022Elucidating}.

-\subsection{Training and Inference}
+\subsection{Training and inference}

-For training, we use HMC to prepare ensembles of size 16,384 in both the single and double well phases.
-We train the diffusion models in this example with the Adam optimizer \cite{kingmaAdamMethodStochastic2015} for 250 epochs with a learning rate of 0.0001 and batch sizes of 256.
-The training proceeds as outlined in Algorithm \ref{alg:train_0D_dm}.
+For training, we use HMC to prepare ensembles of 16,384 independently generated samples in both the single and double well phases.
+We train the diffusion models in this example with the Adam optimizer~\cite{Kingma2015Adam} for 250 epochs with a learning rate of 0.0001 and batch sizes of 256.
+The training proceeds as outlined in Algorithm~\ref{alg:train_0D_dm}.